FROG: A new people detection dataset for knee-high 2D range finders: FROG dataset

 The mobile robotic platform shown in Fig.~\ref{fig:frog_tf} is used to record the data of different sensors onboard.
 In particular, the FROG dataset provides the data of the front-mounted 2D LiDAR, along with annotations about the people in the field of view of the sensor (180$^{\circ}$), at a maximum distance of 10 m.
 The odometry data is also provided.

 The recorded data encompasses different timetables along four days of experiments.
-Each sequence corresponds to a simulated tour around the Alcázar.
+Each sequence corresponds to a tour around the Alc\'azar.
 The robot trajectory of one of these tours can be seen in Fig.~\ref{fig:frogpath}.
 Table~\ref{tab:sessions} shows a summary of several features of the recorded sequences.

 We focus on comparing our FROG dataset against the DROW dataset, the only currently available dataset that has been used to evaluate and compare 2D laser based people detectors.
 Table~\ref{tab:datasets} shows a detailed quantitative comparison.
-Although the DROW dataset includes more hours of recordings, only a very small portion of the data is annotated -- only 5.17\% of the scans have associated annotations in the \texttt{.wp} files (this figure includes empty lists of people).
+Although the DROW dataset includes more hours of recordings, only a very small portion of the data is annotated -- only 5.17\% of the scans have associated annotations in the \texttt{.wp} files (this number includes empty lists of people).
 On the other side, the FROG dataset provides annotations for every single scan, a richer variety of crowded scenarios, and greatly increased laser/temporal resolutions.
 Moreover, our robot was able to move at faster navigation speeds than those achieved in DROW's scenario, and thus traversed longer paths -- over twice the distance compared to the odometry information provided by the DROW dataset.